localstack/localstack.github.io/content/blog/2022-07-12-parity-explained/index.md

 This can be helpful in a situation like in the test case `test_iam_username_defaultname` above: one attribute is added in the output, e.g., it is not returned by AWS, but returned by LocalStack.

-This strategy allows us to collect and outline deviations, while making sure that existing behavior is not broken accidentially.
+This strategy allows us to collect and outline deviations, while making sure that existing behavior is not broken accidentally.

 ## Outlook